addff/2310-CSP600/[F2]/PUTERI NUR IZZATI BINTI ZUHAIREE/README.md

 ### Evidence
 Basic facts either observation, questionnaire, interview or article.

+The survey data shows varied meal-planning strategies among respondents, with 41.9% opting for manual meal planning.
+However, 45.2% lack structured meal planning, indicating a lack of awareness about its importance.
+Only 3.2% adhere to a set meal schedule, and 9.7% use planning apps or services.
+These statistics highlight the importance of meal planning education, as it assists individuals in managing essential dietary components such as fats, sugars, and carbohydrates, ensuring a well-balanced and nutritious diet.
+Promoting meal planning awareness and knowledge can assist individuals in making informed decisions about their nutrition and overall well-being.
+It is critical to step up efforts to raise awareness and understanding of the transformative impact of thoughtful meal planning on people's lives.

 ### Problem Identification
 1. The accelerated pace of life has led to increased unhealthy eating habits, such as skipping meals, snacking, and fast-food.
 These habits result in nutritional imbalances, lack of essential nutrients and negatively impacting overall health.